HJBerwick/HJBerwick.github.io/_posts/2024-05-25-causal-impact.md

 #### Application

 Here we will utilise a Python package called **pycausalimpact** to apply this algorithm to our data.
-This will model the relationships, and provide very useful plots and summaries to help us understand the results.
+This will model the relationships and provide very useful plots and summaries to help us understand the results.

 <br>
 <br>